 Nodal Pricing

-Objective: To provide a working knowledge of nodal dispatch and pricing as it applies to the New Zealand electricity spot market, including simple formulae to apply and the ability to recognise the cause of certain nodal pricing effects.
+Objective: To provide a working knowledge of nodal dispatch and pricing as it applies to the New Zealand electricity spot market, and the ability to recognise the cause of common nodal pricing effects.
+Discover how energy and instantaneous reserves are managed to secure the supply of electricity, and how the "spring washer effect" can create price spikes and dips.

 1. Market Processes and Models for Dispatch and Pricing